How to take a strategic approach to mental health comms

 It can be challenging to develop a strategy for an area as difficult as mental health at work, so I wanted to share some ideas with you.

-If this is a topic you’d like to explore in more detail for your workplace, let’s talk – I run bespoke campaign planning sessions that I can bring to your team.
-Get in touch or click on the image below for more info.
+If this is a topic you’d like to explore in more detail for your workplace, please do Get in touch or click on the image below for more info.

 I’ve condensed some tips into this four minute video